RomanLut/INAV-X-Plane-HITL/doc/setup.md

 It is possible to use VIRTUAL pitot device.

+*Virtual pitot measurements will be overwritten by simulator if emulation is selected in the menu.
+Otherwise, virtual pitot will estimate speed as usual.*

 *Note: VIRTUAL pitot is not supported on 411 and 722 CPUs (you will not be able to arm).*

 *Note: VIRTUAL pitot will fail initialize if GPS sensor is disabled in configuration.*